About Me

 Biography

-I am a Full Professor of Data and Network Science, and Director of the BioComplex Laboratory.
+I am a Full Professor of Data and Network Science in the Department of Computer Science at the University of Exeter, and co-lead of the BioComplex Laboratory.
 My research interests include Network Science, Human Dynamics and Mobility, Complex Systems, and Urban Systems.
 I have spent 18 years in academia in the USA before moving to the University of Exeter in mid 2018.
 My lab has received funding from the National Science Foundation (USA), Army Research Office (USA), CAPES (Brazil), FUNCAP (Brazil), CNPq (Brazil), and InnovateUK (UK), to name a few.

 I have relevant skills in modelling human mobility and spatiotemporal data analysis, as evidenced by several publications in areas such as human mobility models and applications, capturing human patterns, and using human mobility modelling as a framework for solving real-world applications such as social influence, reduction of inequalities in urban environments, and crime prediction.